CMPUT301W21T23/CMPUT301W21T23-SmartDataBook/README.md

   - Click the Red-circle-plus sign to add a new experiment
   - It will present you with a new "Experiment Details" screen
   - Input values into the presented empty fields that describe the experiment
+  - Set the minimum and maximum of trials
+  -
   - Select "Create&Publish" to publish the experiment so other users may, and you, may see it

+Search an experiment:

 ...More to be added...